Chart Color Schemes

 Employment

 South Penrith has a skilled workforce with essential services sectors well represented.
-The unemployment rate is 3.9%, according to AreaSearch's aggregation of statistical area data.
-As of December 2025, there are 6,186 residents in work, with an unemployment rate of 0.3% below Greater Sydney's rate of 4.2%.
+Its unemployment rate is 3.9%, according to AreaSearch's aggregation of statistical area data.
+As of December 2025, there are 5,946 residents in work and the unemployment rate is 0.2% lower than Greater Sydney's rate of 4.2%.

-Conversely, professional & technical services show lower representation at 4.3% compared to the regional average of 11.5%.
-The predominantly residential area appears to offer limited local employment opportunities, indicated by the count of Census working population versus resident population.
-Between December 2024 and December 2025, labour force decreased by 4.8% and employment decreased by 4.5%, causing the unemployment rate to fall by 0.3 percentage points.
-In contrast, Greater Sydney experienced employment growth of 2.2% and labour force growth of 2.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to South Penrith's employment mix suggests local employment should increase by 6.3% over five years and 13.0% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+However, professional & technical services have limited presence, with only 4.3% of employment compared to the regional average of 11.5%.
+The predominantly residential area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Between December 2024 and December 2025, labour force levels decreased by 5.7%, alongside a 5.3% decline in employment, resulting in a fall of 0.3 percentage points in the unemployment rate.
+This contrasts with Greater Sydney where employment rose by 2.2%.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is expected to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to South Penrith's employment mix indicates potential local employment growth of 6.3% over five years and 13.0% over ten years, though this is a simple weighting extrapolation for illustrative purposes only and does not consider localised population projections.

 Frequently Asked Questions - Employment